 To connect the points in the navy network, we can add lines, so we set (at the top dropdown menu):

-There are many ways in which the poinst can be connected with lines (edges) using the ggsem app.
+There are many ways in which the points can be connected with lines (edges) using the ggsem app.
 Let’s shift our attention to the dropdown menu of Choose Edge Connection Type under Draw Networks.
 There are several options:

 It turns out the ID of the central node is 11 as it has the coordinate of X = 0 and Y = 0.
 We can choose the aesthetics of the lines that will automatically generated as: